-or decline of the general price level.
+A concrete illustration of this sort of change in demand is a rise or decline of the general price level.
 This represents a change in the amounts of money which consumers would offer for the same amounts of goods as before.
-Another illustration is the effect of the AAA processing tax on hogs, which shifted the demand curve for hogs downward by the amount of the tax.
+Another illustration is the effect of the increase in distributors' margins that has been taking place in recent years.